podsni/chatbotx/QUICK_START.md

 2. ✅ Verify settings are configured (Ctrl+K)
 3. ✅ For Brave: ensure API key is valid
 4. ✅ Try toggling OFF then ON

+### Manual Search Not Working?
+1. ✅ RAG must be enabled first
+2. ✅ Type a query in the input box
+3. ✅ Click 🔍 button (not send button!)
+4. ✅ Wait for results, then send message

 ### Document Upload Failed?
 1. ✅ File size under 10MB?